dimitrivahlas/tiktok-analytics-dashboard/VERCEL_DEPLOYMENT.md

 If you don't have a database yet:
 - Create a free PostgreSQL database on [Neon](https://neon.tech) or [Supabase](https://supabase.com)
-- Get your database connection string
+- Get your database connection string (should start with `postgres://` or `postgresql://`)

+### 2. Push the Latest Code to GitHub

+Make sure your GitHub repository has all the latest changes, including:
+- The `vercel.json` configuration file
+- The `api` directory with serverless functions

-### 2. Deploy to Vercel
+### 3. Deploy to Vercel

 1. Go to [Vercel Dashboard](https://vercel.com/dashboard)
 2. Click "Add New..." → "Project"